Skip to Main Content

 • Students commented that they receive too much information at 1L orientation, and would appreciate a follow-up session on library resources and services later in the first semester.

 For complete survey results, see the report linked above.
-(Note that student comments are not included in this public version of the report, but all students comments were reviewed and are being taken into consideration by the Law Library as we plan for future improvements.)
+(Note that student comments are not included in this public version of the report, but all student comments were reviewed and are being taken into consideration by the Law Library as we plan for future improvements.)

 Library Response to Feedback